Navigation skipped

 • Transfers to savings or investments

-Step 5: Close your old bank account
+Step 5: Close the old bank account

 After opening a new bank account and updating all your deposit and payment information associated with your old account, you can request that your previous bank close your account.